tine3700/micropython/docs/pyboard/tutorial/PyLadiesXMicroPython/PARTIII/5_SensorTile.rst

 ----------------

 * pyboard lite with accelerometer and headers
-* SensorTile Temperature Sensor HDC1080 on break out board
+* SensorTile Temperature Sensor HDC2080 on break out board
 * Protoskin-Adapter Board
 * LCD160CRv1.1 Display with header
 * Micro USB cable for connecting to the PC

 Plug in the Protoskin-Adapter Board on top of the pyboard.
+Make sure to plug it into the 'X' position for this first task.
+PIC
-Take a look into the HDC1080 test program.
+Take a look into the HDC2080 test program.
 The easiest way to show the meassured temperature and humidity on your Display is directing the REPL to the Display.
 If you don't remember how that works.
 Please go back to Link:

 .. image:: /docs/pyboard/tutorial/img/1_SensorTile_Adapter.jpg

 **TASK 1: Using the I2C connecton at the Y-skin of the pyboard**

 Have a look at the datasheet of the pyboard lite with accelerometer.
-Can you adjust the test code in the hdc1080_test.py and use the Temperature sensor with the other I2C?
+There you can see that you have an 'X' and 'Y' position how to connect the different components.
+Can you adjust the test code in the hdc2080_test.py and use the Temperature sensor with the 'Y' position?
 On which Pins is it?

+**Note:** The Sensor Adapter board provides you the wiring between the I2C Pins already.
+YOu don't have to manually wire any connections up.

 **TASK 2: Temperature and Humidity on screen with the REPL**